ikarib/FRBNY-IRIS/README.md

 https://iristoolbox.codeplex.com/

-main.m - main program that reads the model file (linear or nonlinear version), runs estimation and MH samples
+main.m - main program that reads the model file (linear or nonlinear version), runs estimation (which is about 30 times faster than using gensys and csminwel) and MH samples

 frbny.model - this is the model file for IRIS toolbox.
 It initializes all parameters, lists endogenous variables and exogenous shocks in FRBNY model's linear and nonlinear equations.